Skip to main content

 Policy

-When a person receiving supports in any certified AHRC NYC facility or program passes away, the program must immediately collect all records pertaining to that person and send them to the vice president of Corporate Compliance.
+When a person receiving supports in any certified AHRC NYC facility or program passes away, the program must immediately collect all records pertaining to that person and send them to the Chief Compliance Officer/VP Corporate Compliance.
 Records must not be modified or destroyed.
 Before sending, staff within departments should consult with their supervisor/department leadership to understand if they are required to make a copy of these records to be kept onsite.
 This applies whether the person passed away at the site or somewhere else.
 The only time that this policy applies to non-certified settings is when an AHRC NYC staff member is with the person at the time of death.

 The sites can shred the copies they have made as per their department document retention and destruction schedule.